 One of the goals of Baltic Earth when it inherited BALTEX, was the establishment of assessment reports of the current state of the science in different research fields in the Baltic Earth context, similar to the BACC approach for climate change.
-Now, 6 years after the founding of Baltic Earth, and 2 international conferences, 23 workshops/seminars/sessions and 5 summer schools later, a series of extensive assessment reports, called BEAR (Baltic Earth Assessment Reports), is underway.
-For each of the Baltic Earth Grand Challenges, a team of experts from the Baltic Earth network is wrapping up the current state of knowledge in the respective research fields, including uncertainties and gaps in knowledge.
-For each report, a lead author (mostly from the corresponding Working Group) is responsible for the coordination of the writing process, but many co-authors will be invited to contribute to the respective reports.
-In addition to the 6 Grand Challenges, three topics will be assessed due to the great relevance for current research in the Baltic Sea region.
+In 2019, 6 years after the founding of Baltic Earth, and 2 international conferences, 23 workshops/seminars/sessions and 5 summer schools later, a series of extensive assessment reports, called BEAR (Baltic Earth Assessment Reports), was started.
+For each of the Baltic Earth Grand Challenges, a team of experts from the Baltic Earth network was wrapping up the current state of knowledge in the respective research fields, including uncertainties and gaps in knowledge.
+For each report, a lead author (mostly from the corresponding Working Group) has been responsible for the coordination of the writing process, and many co-authors have been invited to contribute to the respective reports.
+In addition to the Grand Challenges, more topics have been assessed due to the great relevance for current research in the Baltic Sea region.

-- Salinity dynamics in the Baltic Sea (GC1, Andreas Lehmann et al.)
+- Salinity dynamics of the Baltic Sea Grand Challenge 1 (Andreas Lehmann et al.)

-- Land-sea biogeochemical interlinkages in the Baltic Sea region (GC2, Karol Kulinski et al.)
+- Biogeochemical functioning of the Baltic Sea Grand Challenge 2 (Karol Kulinski et al.)

-- Natural hazards and extreme events in the Baltic Sea region (GC3, Anna Rutgersson et al.)
+- Natural hazards and extreme events in the Baltic Sea region Grand Challenge 3 (Anna Rutgersson et al.)

-- Sea level dynamics and coastal erosion in the Baltic Sea region (GC4, Ralf Weisse et al.)
+- Sea level dynamics and coastal erosion in the Baltic Sea region Grand Challenge 4 (Ralf Weisse et al.)

-- Multiple drivers for Earth system changes in the Baltic Sea region (GC6, Marcus Reckermann et al.)
+- Human impacts and their interactions in the Baltic Sea region Grand Challenge 6 (Marcus Reckermann et al.)

-- Coupled regional Earth system Modelling in the Baltic Sea region (BE topic, Matthias Gröger et al.)
+- Coupled regional Earth system modeling in the Baltic Sea region Baltic Earth topic (Matthias Gröger et al.)

-- Climate change and impacts in the Baltic Sea region (BACC III) (BE topic, Markus Meier et al.)
+- Climate change in the Baltic Sea region: a summary Baltic Earth topic (Meier et al.)

-A special case of the BEAR reports is the assessment of regional climate change and its impacts.
-This report will be the update to BACC II, which had been published as a book in 2015.
-The upcoming report will add new knowledge and possibly challenge old knowledge, while summarizing but not repeating the valid information from BACC II.
+A special case of the current BEAR reports is "Climate Change in the Baltic Sea Region: A Summary".
+This report is the update to BACC II, which had been published as a book in 2015.
+The upcoming report will add new knowledge and possibly challenge old knowledge, while summarizing but not repeating the valid information from BACC II and BACC I.

-The BEAR reports are envisaged to be published open access as a Special Issue in Earth System Dynamics, in late 2020/early 2021, after a rigorous external peer-review process.
-The reports will be established following the BACC principles, "by synthesis of material drawn comprehensively from the available scientifically legitimate literature (e.g. peer reviewed literature, conference proceedings, reports of scientific institutes).
+The reports have been established following the BACC principles, "by synthesis of material drawn comprehensively from the available scientifically legitimate literature (e.g. peer reviewed literature, conference proceedings, reports of scientific institutes).
 Studies whose results and conclusions cannot be reconciled with a consensus view but which are of a good scientific and technical standard should be taken into account.
 The assessment should thus encompass the knowledge about what scientists agree on but also identify cases of disagreement or knowledge gaps".